alt="")

 Contacts for further information

 Test dates, at least 12 months in advance, have been included here to help with planning.
+Thirty-four tests are planned for 2026.
 An extra test date/s may be added depending on demand.
 A test may be cancelled, for example, if there is an insufficient number of applicants.
 Please refer to this page for any changes to test dates.

-Please note that there will not be an MCQ/Theory test or a Practical/OSCE (first attempt) during the months of July and December.
+Please note that there will not be an MCQ/Theory test (first or second attempt) or a Practical/OSCE test (first attempt) during the months of July and December.

-An applicant must be ready for the test date 13 days in advance of a test date, including having, in-hand, if required by Immigration, an in-date AWS letter of approval and an in-date entry visa.
+An applicant must be ready for the test date 13 days in advance of a test date, including having, in-hand, all immigration-related documentation.
 This is to allow for booking confirmation.

 Note: If there are any changes to your status with the test then you must immediately email marianeary@rcsi.com.
 Refer to changes to test status on this webpage.